marcelomijas/econometrics-cheatsheet/README.md

 - [x] Release of an Spanish version of `time-series-cheatsheet`.

 - [ ] Release of a cheat sheet with more common problems in econometrics and additional models (VAR, VECM, ...), `additional-cheatsheet`.
+  - :warning: :construction: A work in progress can be found at [add-en.pdf](additional-cheatsheet/additional-cheatsheet-en.pdf)

 - [ ] Syled version of the cheat sheets (background colors, styled sections, more appealing plots, etc.)